-PTC-AADC (formerly GT-AADC and AGIL-AADC) is an experimental treatment for aromatic L-amino acid decarboxylase (AADC) deficiency.
-Agilis Biotherapeutics originally developed the treatment, but the company was acquired by PTC Therapeutics, which is now developing the treatment.
+Upstaza (eladocagene exuparvovec), formerly called PTC-AADC, is an experimental treatment for aromatic L-amino acid decarboxylase (AADC) deficiency.
+Agilis Biotherapeutics, which initially developed the treatment, was acquired by PTC Therapeutics, which is continuing its development.

 What is AADC deficiency?

 AADC deficiency is a rare disease caused by mutations in a gene called DDC that provides the instructions necessary to make an enzyme called AADC.
 This enzyme is part of the biochemical pathway that produces neurotransmitters, or cell signaling molecules, such as dopamine and serotonin, which are vital to communication between nerve cells.